Best Amazon Prime Day 2022 gaming laptop and desktop deals

 Best Amazon Prime Day 2022 gaming laptop and desktop dealsAll the top offers on gaming PCs, from budget to high-end.

-Amazon Prime Day 2022 is nearly upon us, so we've rounded up the best cut-price items in the yearly shopping holiday on both sides of the Atlantic.
+Amazon Prime Day 2022 has entered its second and final day and we've rounded up the best cut-price items in the yearly shopping holiday on both sides of the Atlantic.
 Two of the big ticket items this year are gaming laptops and pre-built desktop PCs, and it's these that we'll be covering on this page.

 For gaming laptops, we'll be looking for models that offer enough performance to take advantage of their screens - there's not much point having a 4K laptop with only enough grunt to run at 1080p.
 For desktops, it's all about choosing a balanced system that will scale well into the future, ideally with a current-gen graphics card with image upscaling (DLSS/FSR 2.0) and hardware-accelerated RT capabilities.